jeremythen/simple-merkle-tree-implementation/README.md

  * Generates the Merkle proof by first creating the Merkle tree,
  * and then finding the hash index in the tree and calculating if it's a
  * left or right child (since the hashes are calculated in pairs,
- * hash at index 0 would be a left child, hash at index 1 would be a right child.
+ * the hash at index 0 would be a left child, the hash at index 1 would be a right child.
  * Even indices are left children, odd indices are right children),
  * then it finds the sibling node (the one needed to concatenate and hash it with the child node)
  * and adds it to the proof, with its direction (left or right)